patrickjkennedy/LimerickAnimalWelfare/README.md

 ### Responsive Design

 To make my website more responsive, I created new styling for devices with widths less than 600px (e.g. smartphone devices).
 I switch to smaller versions of my banner images which display better, and added some opaque background to texts to make them more readable.
+I also switch to a vertical navigation bar on smaller displays.

 ### Accessibility